quentinLeDilavrec/ASE2022/README.md

 # ASE2022
 artifacts repository for ASE 2022

+# Building requirements

+The HyperAST library is written in Rust, and we currently use the nightly channel.
+If you have a stable version of Rust, you first have to uninstall it.
+Then run:

+curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

+to install Rustup.
+Select 2) for Customize installation.
+For the Default toolchain? (stable/beta/nightly/none), select nightly.

+You can find up to date instructions on how to install Rustup, the Rust version manager here: https://rust-lang.github.io/rustup/installation/index.html and instructions for switching to the nightly channel here: https://rust-lang.github.io/rustup/concepts/channels.html.

 ## Try the tool

-You can try to build with [build.sh](build.sh), if it does not work you can look at [hyperAST/BUILD.md](hyperAST/BUILD.md) to manually install the tool chain and build the HyperAST.
+Once build requirements are fullfilled, you should be able compile with `cargo build --release`.

 Then you can try one of the [run_*.sh](run_*.sh) script.

-* [run_benchmark_all.sh](run_benchmark_all.sh) allows you to run the whole benchmark presented in the article.
-Caution it will take a long time, hours depending on your hardware.
-* [run_benchmark_simp.sh](run_benchmark_simp.sh) allows you to run a part of the benchmark presented in the article.
+* __[run_benchmark_simp.sh](run_benchmark_simp.sh)__ allows you to run a part of the benchmark presented in the article.
 It should take a few minutes to run.
+* [run_benchmark_all.sh](run_benchmark_all.sh) allows you to run the whole benchmark presented in the article. __Caution__ it will take a long time, hours depending on your hardware.
 * [run_example_interactive.sh](run_example_interactive.sh) allows you to interactively look at references missed by our tool compared to spoon.
 * [run_notebook.sh](run_notebook.sh) allows you to plot figures presented in the article, through a local observablehq notebook.
 * [run_example_simp.sh](run_example_simp.sh) allows you to construct an hyperAST and to compute reference relations.